simdjson/simdjson/doc/basics.md

 The simdjson library is fully compliant with  the [RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html) JSON specification.

 - The only insignificant whitespace characters allowed are the space, the horizontal tab, the line feed and the carriage return.
-In particular, a JSON document may not contain an unespaced null character.
+In particular, a JSON document may not contain an unescaped null character.
 - A single string or a single number is considered to be a valid JSON document.
 - We fully validate the numbers according to the JSON specification.
 For example,  the string `01` is not valid JSON document since the specification states that *leading zeros are not allowed*.
 - The specification allows implementations to set limits on the range and precision of numbers accepted.
 We support 64-bit floating-point numbers as well as integer values.